mpampuch/new-ibex-project-template/README.md

 This repository contains all the files for the extensions I downloaded for use on code-server on the KAUST IBEX https://github.com/mpampuch/ibex-code-server-extensions-backup.

 Code server extensions are really helpful for a variety of tasks and make writing programs less tedius and less error-prone.
-In this repository I've curated the most essential ones in my opinion so far for performing work on code-server.
+I've curated the most essential ones in my opinion for using and performing data analysis on code-server.

 When initializing code-server on the IBEX from a new project folder, sometimes your extensions don't get saved to this new code-server instance.
 It would be very annoying to have to re-install every single extension you downloaded from a previous instance every single time you open up code-server so as a work-around I've created a backup folder with all the extension files so that you can just import them all with one command.